AnderUR/Employee-Scheduling-System/README.md

 6. Place the ESS docs folder wherever you can easily access them for reference.
 7. Head to 'yourDomain'/Libservices/index.php/auth/login to **login with barcode 12345 or email: ess@ess.com and password: password**.
 8. Read the docs or use the Help menu located under the username at the top right to use the application.
+9. Using the documentation, schedule an employee for work, then try to sign in and out at 'yourDomain'/Libservices/index.php/Timesheet/ipadPage

 #### Setup Email in The Application